jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Other topics can be considered advanced, because the basic topics contain everything supported by C++.
 The advanced topics only add to that.

-Perhaps, quite possibly, a functional description of Basic Sigma Math must be contained in this book.
+Perhaps, quite possibly, a functional description of Basic Sigma Math might be contained in this book.
 As such, also the functional description of the data modules for Arrays and Strings.

 The functional use of Math objects and simple Data objects is actually a very simple subject.
 I should be able to devote a chapter to it in the Symbol book.